ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 A client SHOULD NOT exceed the quota units conveyed by the remaining keyword before the time window expressed in the reset keyword.

-A client MAY still probe the server if the reset keyword is considered too high.

 The value of the reset keyword is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other information (e.g. the "Date" response header field, or otherwise gathered metrics) to better estimate the reset keyword moment intended by the server.
-The value of the reset keyword is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other information (e.g. the "Date" response header field, or otherwise gathered metrics) to better estimate the reset keyword moment intended by the server.

 The details provided in the RateLimit-Policy header field are informative and MAY be ignored.

-If a response contains both the RateLimit and Retry-After fields, the Retry-After field MUST take precedence and the reset keyword MAY be ignored.
 If a response contains both the RateLimit and Retry-After fields, the Retry-After field MUST take precedence and the reset keyword MAY be ignored.

 This specification does not mandate a specific throttling behavior and implementers can adopt their preferred policies, including: